 The Graduate School requires that the student must be registered as a full-time or part-time student for the semester in which the Qualifying Evaluation is held.
-Appeals of Qualifying decisions can be filed with the Graduate Officer and will be heard by the criminology graduate faculty.
+Appeals of Qualifying decisions can be filed with the Director of Graduate Studies and will be heard by the criminology graduate faculty.
+Review the GCAC-604 Qualifying Examination - Research Doctorate policy for more information.